pthudi/comp1950/README.txt

-COMP 1950 Git file
+COMP 1950 Git Lecture
-this is the first file in my repository
+this is the first file in my repo

+I am making some changes